TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### owner
 - Owner specifies who the main point of contact is for the model.
 It is an important field for organizations that have many data collaborators.

+### stamp
+An optional arbitrary string sequence used to create new model versions without making changes to any of the functional components of the definition.

 ### start
 - Start is used to determine the earliest time needed to process the model.
 It can be an absolute date/time (`2022-01-01`), or a relative one (`1 year ago`).